FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Experiment

 \subsection{Scalability and Efficiency Evaluation}

-We evaluate the efficiency of FEAT by measuring inference latency under progressively increasing sample lengths $N$, while fixing the feature dimension to $D=20$ and compare FEAT with TabICL v2, LimiX, and TabPFN under extremely large context sizes.
-The results in Table~\ref{tab:inference_latency} show that the inference latency of full-attention models grows rapidly as the sample size increases.
-When the context expands from 5,000 to 50,000 samples, the latency of LimiX increases from 197.76 ms to 6540.54 ms, while TabPFN already exhibits high baseline latency.
-When further scaling the context window to 500,000 samples, TabICL v2 experiences severe slowdown, with inference time exceeding 22 seconds.
-In contrast, FEAT maintains stable latency growth, increasing from 153.01 ms to 564.53 ms even when the context expands from 5,000 to 500,000 samples.
-This is because existing baselines rely on quadratic self-attention whose computation and memory costs grow rapidly with the number of samples, whereas FEAT performs cross-sample modeling with linear-complexity operators, enabling stable inference under both higher feature dimensions and extremely large contexts.
+We evaluate the efficiency of \texttt{FEAT} by measuring inference latency under progressively increasing context sizes (from 5,000 up to 1,300,000), while fixing the feature dimension to $D=10$.
+We compare \texttt{FEAT} against TabICL v2, LimiX, and TabPFN to demonstrate its scalability under extremely large context windows.
+The results in Table~\ref{tab:inference_latency} illustrate that baseline models suffer severely from the quadratic complexity of full attention.
+LimiX and TabPFN exhibit high latency early on and fail completely due to memory bottlenecks (kernel errors) when the context reaches 100,000.
+While TabICL v2 avoids early termination, its latency explodes non-linearly; at 500,000 context, it takes over 182 seconds, and at 1.3 million, the inference time severely deteriorates to over 1200 seconds.
+In stark contrast, \texttt{FEAT} maintains a highly efficient, strictly linear latency growth.
+Even at the massive context size of 1.3 million, \texttt{FEAT} requires only 24.7 seconds to complete inference, achieving a nearly 50$\times$ speedup over TabICL v2.
+This massive efficiency gain confirms that relying on standard quadratic self-attention incurs prohibitive computation and memory costs for long contexts. \texttt{FEAT} effectively overcomes this bottleneck by performing cross-sample modeling with linear-complexity operators, enabling rapid and stable inference even at a million-scale context.